tszmytka/benchmark-mq/README.md

 ![Pulsar message performance chart](doc/img/pulsar.png "Pulsar message performance chart")

 - Very heavy image.
 Broker requires (by default) 2GB RAM to even boot up (!?!)
-- Driver uses a baked-in, old version of Jackson (impossible to override it) so you have to serialize by han
+- Driver uses a baked-in, old version of Jackson (impossible to override it) so you have to serialize by hand
 - Rides the CPU from t=0
 - Consistently keeps latency in check